PhD Health in Social Science

 Emily YueMigrant Suicide: An alternative analysis of suicide in Scotland

-Florencia Vergara EscobarFollowing social bonds: Ethnographies of Chilean Relational Wellbeing and its possibilities in a wounded country
+Florencia Vergara EscobarFollowing Body connections: Ethnographies of Chilean Communities and the possibilities of Relational Wellbeing in a wounded country

 Gosaye FidaEvaluating the outcome lifestyle interventions to delay the onset of diabetes in high risk /Pre-diabetes population.